 “Oh, aye.
 Know a bit about horses.”
 He finished his task, mounted the horse with ease, and held out his hand to her.
 “Put yer foot there.”
 He nodded toward the stirrup.

 Katherine did as she was told, and he pulled her up to ride behind him.
 She grabbed him around his waist with both arms.
 A very fit waist.
 She settled in as he eased the horse from the stable.
 She pointed out the large opening to the hill beyond the castle that led to the village.
 He heeled the horse, and they flew from the grounds, made a right turn, and headed north.

 Katherine noticed trees stood thickly where, in their time, it was pasture.
 They rode toward the cliffs edging the North Sea.

-Why would this man, Ian, take Tammy this way?
+Why would this man, Ian, take Mellanie this way?
 Katherine turned the thought over in her head and remembered something her sister had told her on their trip.
 That to travel by ship one would have gone north up the coast to Peterhead to sail.
 Would her sister be taken aboard a ship to who-knows-where?

 She grasped Thomas’s waist tighter and squeezed her eyes shut.
 No, her sister would not be taken from her.